 Any person planning to review the document or attend this meeting who needs some type of special accommodation to participate should call the County Clerk's Office at 715-261-1500.
-Comments regarding the document may be mailed to David Mack at the Wausau MPO office, (Marathon County Conservation, Planning and Zoning Department) 210 River Drive, Wausau, WI 54403, (715) 261-6043, or e-mailed to dave.mack@co.marathon.wi.us.
+Comments regarding the document may be mailed to Laurie Miskimins at the Wausau MPO office, (Marathon County Conservation, Planning and Zoning Department) 210 River Drive, Wausau, WI 54403, (715) 261- 6024, or e-mailed to laurie.miskimins@marathoncounty.gov.